Adam's Peak / Sri Pada

 - • Full moon nights: Popular for night climbing

-Peak Season: December to May when weather is clear and paths are lit
+Peak Season: December to May when weather is clear and paths are little crowded.
+Avoid monsoon season (June to September) due to slippery paths and poor visibility.

-Follow the linsk to get to know about most venomous snakes in Sri lankaEssential Items
+Follow the links to get to know about the most venomous snakes in Sri Lanka.

 - • Warm clothing (temperature drops to 5°C)